 BooksIllustration

-The range of Rackham’s art here has been influential to a lot of artists.
-I can see something of Brian Froud’s ‘Trolls’ here for instance.
-Rackham’s subject matter varied a lot and he was as good at drawing humans and animals as well as backgrounds in exquisite detail as well as fantasy.
+The range of Rackham’s art here has been influential to many artists.
+I can see something of Brian Froud’s ‘Trolls’ here, for instance.
+Rackham’s subject matter varied a lot, and he was as good at drawing humans and animals as well as backgrounds in exquisite detail as well as fantasy.

-With so many illustrations under one cover, you really do need time to savour each one, most of which come with the text lines that were used in their books.
-If you’re into fantasy art but not have any of Rackham’s books on your shelves then this is a good one to buy.
+With so many illustrations under one cover, you really do need time to savour each one, most of which come with the text lines that were used in the books.
+If you’re into fantasy art but do not have any of Rackham’s books on your shelves, then this is a good one to buy.

 GF Willmetts